pavel-georgiev/skopos-jenkins-sample/README.md

  * Write access to a docker registry - you can sign in for a free [Docker hub](https://hub.docker.com/) account and [create a repository](https://hub.docker.com/add/repository/)

+## Fork This GitHub Repo

+You need your own fork in order to be able to make changes.
+To do so - use the 'fork' link in the upper right corner of the github page for this repository.

 ## Build (or Download) Jenkins Container

 We start with the stock Jenkins container and install Docker, Jenkins docker plugin and Skopos CLI on top.
 If you prefer using a ready-made image instead of building it from scratch, you can just `docker pull datagridsys/jenkins-skopos`.

 ```
+# Checkout your fork of this repo
+git checkout https://github.com/my-user/my-repo # change to actual repo
+cd my-repo # change to actual dir

 # Extract Skopos CLI
 mkdir -p bin
 rm -rf bin/sks-ctl